dementive/ImperatorProvinceDataEditor/README.md

 All of these need to be set to the correct values or the application will not function correctly as it will not have the data it needs.

 1. path_to_base_game - This should be the path to the Imperator Rome game folder.
+If you do not want to load any data from the base game set this to an empty string.

 2. path_to_mod - This should be the path to your mod.

+3. custom_maps - This is a list of paths to custom maps to load into the program.
+All entries in this list will automatically get a button to be opened in the map modes menu.
+Custom maps can be any image but are easiest to get by using the `printmap <map_mode>` console command in game.

 ![Screenshot](/assets/image1.png)